CoryHunter/TradingApp/README.md

 ## App Design

-THis trading app is written in Python and designed by the process of Event Modeling using Onote.
+THis trading app is written in Python and designed by the process of Event Modeling using oNote.
 This is the event model that shows the framework for the app:

 ![oNotes](/README_IMG/Trading_App_oNotes.png)